 Document Compliance Policies In Your Employee Handbook

 Your employee handbook should include far more information than compliance policies alone.
-But for the purposes of this article, we will focus only on compliance content.
+But for the purposes of this article, we will focus on compliance content.

 Start with a thorough core section that applies to all employees.
 This will include policies related to Federal laws.
 Explain both the employer’s and employee’s responsibilities under the laws.
 You will need additional sections for each regulated jurisdiction in which you have employees.

-Multi-state Employer Compliance Checklist
+Multi-state Employer Compliance Checklist and Resources

 - FMLA: Many states (and some cities) have family leave laws that differ from the Federal law.

 - The “physical presence” rule requires employers to withhold at the rate for the state in which the work is performed, even if the business is headquartered in another state.

 - PTO Policies